parodos-dev/orchestrator-helm-chart/README.md

 If you encounter errors or timeouts while executing `oc wait` commands, follow these steps to troubleshoot and resolve the issue:
 1. **Check Deployment Status**: Review the output of the `oc wait` commands to identify which deployments met the condition and which ones encountered errors or timeouts.

-For example, if you see `error: timed out waiting for the condition on deployments/sonataflow-platform-data-index-service`

-investigate using `oc describe deployment sonataflow-platform-data-index-service -n sonataflow-infra` and `oc logs sonataflow-platform-data-index-service -n sonataflow-infra ` of the resources.
+For example, if you see `error: timed out waiting for the condition on deployments/sonataflow-platform-data-index-service`, investigate further using `oc describe deployment sonataflow-platform-data-index-service -n sonataflow-infra` and `oc logs sonataflow-platform-data-index-service -n sonataflow-infra `